Church Attendance in the End Times | Don't Stop Going to Church

 Living Bible Let us not neglect our church meetings, as some people do, but encourage and warn each other, especially now that the day of his coming back again is drawing near.

-• The Holy Spirit-inspired Scripture is issuing a warning, especially to those living in the latter days of the Church Age ("now that the day of his coming back again is drawing near").
+- • The Holy Spirit-inspired Scripture is issuing a warning, especially to those living in the end times of the Church Age ("now that the day of his coming back again is drawing near").
 This charge from God is to “not neglect our church meetings … [our] meeting together”.
 Remember Jesus' warning that in the last days "...the love of most will grow cold" (Matthew 24:12).
 That will likely lead to increasing numbers of believers leaving church attendance out of their priorities.

 • There seems to be a drift in America, a slow but steady migration away from church attendance.
 Yes, I realize that some have left churches where they were personally hurt or offended.
 Others have left churches that they felt were “dead”.
-Still others may have succumbed to this latter-days danger that Jesus warned of — “the love of most will grow cold” (Matthew 24:12).
+Still others may have succumbed to the end-time danger that Jesus warned of — “the love of most will grow cold” (Matthew 24:12).

 • The reasons for declining church attendance vary from person to person.
 My hope today is to offer some compelling biblical encouragements, some very positive and beneficial reasons why we should “not forsake the assembling of ourselves together”.
 Readers, if you are tempted at this point to check out, please give me just a few more minutes of your time.
 I promise you that what you will read is for your good, for your benefit.